temez26/android_apps/README.md

 <img src="./images/books.jpg" alt="Bookshelf Screenshot" width="300"/>

-A book discovery app that displays books from the Google Books API in a grid layout with images, titles, and authors.
+A book discovery app that fetches books from the Google Books API and displays them in a grid layout with images, titles, and authors.

 **Features:**

-- Browse books with search functionality
+- Fetch books from Google Books API
 - Grid layout with book covers
 - Material Design 3 UI
 - Error handling and loading states